cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 for hashing and loading.

 The following example will be used as base to work out the possible mapping variations.
 It is designed to embed the most common simple models as a subset.
-By proving the completenes for this model, the coverage of DVDP of all simple models is shown.
+By being capable to define this model with DVPD, the coverage of all subsets is also proved.

 ![topo_simple.png](./images/mapping_relations/topo_simple.png)